Evolution Strategies at the Hyperscale: Analysis

 \end{theorem}

-The convergence rate in \cref{eq:lr_convergence_rate} is faster than the typical $\mathcal{O}\left(\nicefrac{1}{\sqrt{r}}\right)$ rate dictated by the general parametric central limit theorem.
+The convergence rate in \cref{eq:lr_convergence_rate} is faster than the typical $\mathcal{O}\left(r^{-\frac{1}{2}}\right)$ rate dictated by the general parametric central limit theorem.
 Our analysis shows that this is due to the symmetry in our problem under \cref{ass:iid}.
-To obtain our results, we make an Edgeworth expansion \citep{Bhattacharya76} of the density $p(Z^r)$, which expands $p(Z^r)$ as the limiting Gaussian distribution plus a sum of decaying terms that are controlled by the 3rd order and higher cumulants of $p(Z^r)$.
+To obtain our results, we make an Edgeworth expansion \citep{Bhattacharya76} of the distribution $P(E^r)$, which expands $P(E^r)$ as the limiting Gaussian distribution plus a sum of decaying terms that are controlled by the 3rd order and higher cumulants of $P(E^r)$.
 Each $i$th order cumulant term is multiplied by a factor that decays at rate $\mathcal{O}\left(r^{-\frac{i-2}{2}}\right)$.
 For symmetric zero-mean distributions, all odd cumulants are zero (for the same reason that all odd moments of a symmetric distribution are zero).
 Hence, the rate of convergence to the limiting distribution is controlled by the 4th order term, which has rate $\mathcal{O}\left(r^{-1}\right)$.

-Although the full distribution $p(Z^r)$ has no general closed-form solution, the distribution over marginals $p(z_{i,j})$ is more amenable to analysis.
-We derive $p(z_{i,j})$ for generalised Gaussian distributed $a_{i,j}$ and $b_{i,j}$ in \cref{app:mean-field}.
-To illustrate the fast converge rate, we plot the negative density $\times$ score function $p(z_{i,j})z_{i,j}$ for the marginal distribution $p(z_{i,j})$ in \cref{fig:score_convergence} using Gaussian distributed $a_{i,j}$ and $b_{i,j}$ with $\sigma_0^2=1$ (see \cref{proof:marginal_score_gauss} for a derivation).
-The figure shows that $p(z_{i,j})z_{i,j}$ quickly converges to the limiting function $\frac{z_{i,j}}{\sqrt{2\pi}}\exp\left(-\frac{{z_{i,j}}^2}{2}\right)$, recovering the Gaussian form from the true natural policy gradient update.
+Although the full distribution $P(E^r)$ has no general closed-form solution, the distribution over marginals $P(E_{i,j})$ is more amenable to analysis.
+We derive the density of the marginal distribution $P(E_{i,j})$ for generalised Gaussian distributed $a_{i,j}$ and $b_{i,j}$ in \cref{app:mean-field}.
+To illustrate the fast convergence rate, we plot the negative density $\times$ score function $p(E_{i,j})E_{i,j}$ for the marginal density $p(E_{i,j})$ in \cref{fig:score_convergence} using Gaussian distributed $a_{i,j}$ and $b_{i,j}$ (see \cref{proof:marginal_score_gauss} for a derivation).
+The figure shows that $p(E_{i,j})E_{i,j}$ quickly converges to the limiting function $\frac{E_{i,j}}{\sqrt{2\pi}}\exp\left(-\frac{{E_{i,j}}^2}{2}\right)$, recovering the Gaussian form from the true Gaussian ES update.
 Even at $r=1$, the function is not a poor approximation.
-After $r=10$, the function has nearly converged and after $r=50$, the function is visually indistinguishable from the limit, providing evidence for the hypothesis that the low-rank approximation is accurate even for very low rank regimes $r\ll\min(m,n)$.
+After $r=10$, the function has nearly converged and after $r=50$, the function is visually indistinguishable from the limit, providing evidence for the hypothesis that the low-rank approximation is accurate even for very low-rank regimes $r\ll\min(m,n)$.